 This affects many areas aside from ethnicity like gender, class, age, disability and other areas of difference.
 This article from the Guardian explores the issue from a UK psychotherapy perspective.

-More information on this topic and related services available from Talk Therapy Dublin is available here
+More information on this topic and our multicultural counselling service is available on the Talk Therapy Dublin website here

 Many clients are often confused as to whether they are talking to a psychologist, counsellor or psychiatrist when reaching out for support.
 Training is extensive for each but also very different.

 Phrases like “I need an assessment” or specific queries linked to a psychiatric diagnosis using terms like “personality disorder, psychosis or serotonin inhibitors can form part of this dialogue.

 Often many of these clients just want to talk and have not given much thought to the different disciplines.
 This article from the Irish Times looks at the different trainings and some of the differences between a psychologist a psychotherapist & a psychiatrist.